vibeRunner/scrapyard/README.md

 Lists all dividers of a number.
 Highly uneffective, has problems with any number that is longer than 7 digits.
 But it works.
 ### NumberGrater
 Search for prime dividers.
 Just like in elementary school.
-### PascalBracket
-TO BE FIXED. i was making it before I had this on the math lesson, so I totally had no clue what's it supposed to do.
-TO BE REWRITTEN
 ### PascalResearcher
 Basically searches for next rows of the Pascal pyramid.
 Endlessly.
 Used in the script above.
 ### SanicPrimes
-Third version of my primes searching script.
+Third version of my primes searching script, could be better though.

 -----
 ## [sillyStuff](sillyStuff)